Skip to content

 Spam filter

-Our in-house spam filter automatically detects junk submissions and sorts them out into the spam folder.
-For new forms, this filter function is activated by default.
-You can turn the filter on and off at any time in your form's spam settings.
+Our built-in spam filter automatically detects unsolicited messages and moves them to the spam folder.
+For new forms, this filtering feature is enabled by default, but you can switch it on or off at any time in the spam protection settings.

-The filter works fully automatically and becomes increasingly more reliable over time as a result of its machine learning capabilities.
-In this process, the form submissions are analyzed by the filter and classified as either valid or as spam based on previous knowledge about known junk submissions.
+The filter operates fully automatically and becomes more accurate over time through the use of machine learning.
+It analyzes the form inputs and classifies each submission as valid or as spam based on its learned knowledge of known spam patterns.

-Submissions that are recognized as spam are not deleted but moved to the spam folder.
-There you can view these submissions and move them back to the inbox if necessary.
+Submissions identified as spam are not deleted—they are simply moved to the spam folder.
+There, you can review them and, if necessary, move them back to the inbox.

 Domain restriction